mongodb-js/charts-embed-sdk/examples/charts/authenticated-realm-deprecated/README.md

 If you want to use your Realm app to filter data for each user, (Like we have done in our sample) set up an [Atlas service](https://www.mongodb.com/cloud/atlas) and corresponding [Rules](https://docs.mongodb.com/realm/mongodb/define-roles-and-permissions/) that filter the data as desired.
 Injected Filters and [Dashboard filtering](https://www.mongodb.com/blog/post/filter-your-dashboards-with-mongodb-charts) are other Charts features one can use to attain similar functionality.

-### Prepare MongoDB Charts
+## Prepare MongoDB Charts

+This sample is preconfigured to render a specific chart.
+You can run the sample as-is, or you can modify it to render your own chart by completing the following steps:

+## Create chart to embed

 1. Log onto MongoDB Charts

 2. If you haven't done so already, create a chart you would like to embed on any dashboard.

+### Enable data source for authenticated access

+3. Go to the Data Sources tab found on the side panel.

+4. Find the data source that you want to use on the chart by selecting the deployment, database and collection.
+Once found, click on the Manage button in the Data access section to access the Data source management page.

+5. Make sure the "External users can view data in this data source" option is toggled on and "Allow authenticated data access" has been selected.

+### Enable chart for embedded access

-3. Go to the Data Sources tab on the left navigation column.
-Find the data source that you are using on the chart, and choose External Sharing Options from the ... menu.
-Make sure that embedding is enabled for this data source and select '**Authenticated Embedding Only**'
+6. Go to the Dashboards tab on the left navigation column, and select the dashboard that contains the chart you wish to embed.

+7. Find the chart you want to embed, click the **...** menu and select **Embed chart**

+8. Ensure the Unauthenticated tab is selected and turn on '**Enable Authenticated access**'

+9. Note the Chart ID and the Base URL, as you will need them for running the demo.

+### Create authentication provider

-4. Go to the Admin Settings tab on the left navigation column.
-Under 'Embedding Authentication Providers', click 'Add New Provider'.
+10. Go to the Embedding tab on the side panel.

-   - Select the Realm Provider.
+11. Ensure the "Authentication Settings" tab is selected and press the "Add" button in the Authentication providers section.

+12. Fill in the details like so:

+       - Name: `App Services Auth Provider` _Note, this is only for your convenience and can be named anything_
+       - Provider: `Atlas App Services`
-   - Select the Realm Project that contains the Realm Application you configured in the previous steps
+       - Atlas Project: Select the Atlas project that contains the App Services Application you configured in the previous steps
-   - Select the Realm Application you configured in the previous steps
+       - App ID: Select the ID of the App Services App you configured in the previous steps

+13. Click "Save"

      **Optional**